-Using interactive rhythm pattern flashcards can be a fun way to develop rhythm reading skills in the elementary grades.
-These sets of seasonally-themed rhythm patterns are very versatile and can be used in a variety of ways.
+Using interactive rhythm pattern flashcards can be a FUN way to develop rhythm reading skills in the elementary grades.
+These 10 different activities will motivate your students and give them repeated practice in a variety of ways.
 This keeps your lessons fresh and allows students enough practice to become independent rhythm readers.

 10 Ways to Use Interactive Rhythm Pattern Flashcards